kontent-ai/gatsby-packages/docs/UPGRADE.md

 ### Taxonomy support

-Thanks to the [#79](https://github.com/Kentico/gatsby-source-kontent/pull/79) it is possible to [query taxonomies](/README.md#Taxonomy-support) i.e. in case of loading all the taxonomy option to you site.
+Thanks to the [#79](https://github.com/Kentico/gatsby-source-kontent/pull/79) it is possible to [query taxonomies](/README.md#Taxonomy-support) i.e. in case of loading all the taxonomy option to your site.

 ```gql
 query PersonasQuery {